bashmarklets/xcat/README.md

 same reason I kind of would like to also be able to do the same with MS Word .doc files getting text instead of scrambled binary data.
 What about .pdf files?
 And what about .jpg images?

-So I ended up creating `xcat`; one feline to rule them all by leveraging different tools (if they are installed).
+So I ended up creating `xcat`; one feline to rule them all by leveraging different tools (should they be installed).

 ## How to install